hanjingo/doc/AI/ml.md

    Soft clustering allows a data point to belong to multiple clusters with different probabilities.
 Instead of assigning a strict cluster, it gives a degree of membership to each cluster.

-#### K-Means Clustering
+#### K-Means

-K-Means Clustering groups similar data points into clusters without needing labeled data.
+K-Means groups similar data points into clusters without needing labeled data.
 It is used to uncover hidden patterns when the goal is to organize data based on similarity.

-Working of k-Means Clustering:
+Working of K-Means:

 1. Initialization